hapax/hapax.github.io/research.md

 At the moment, I'm thinking about what happens when you slice the *d*-dimensional quantum theory in half.
-It looks like this creates a wall or "brane" in the gravity theory, and as you twiddle the boundary conditions of the cut in the quantum theory, the brane will change position.
+It looks like this creates a wall or "brane" in the gravity theory, and as you twiddle the boundary conditions on the quantum theory, the brane wobbles around.
-With some sleight of hand, we can insert these branes into *wormholes*, and use half a quantum computer to describe the interior of a black hole!
+With some sleight of hand, we can slice a *wormhole*, and use half a quantum computer to describe the interior of a black hole!

 #### Papers